ahmedamerworks/sneakers/README.md

 ## Tools of the trade

     I am using React.js along with react router to design the structure and layout as well as minimal CSS to style.

+## Current Bugs

+- The first card's background breaks a little in full window resolution.

+- The navbar items in full resolution are not on the same line.